jonathanbiard/docupet-challenge/README.md

 ## Other Notes
 - A bare Ubuntu image was used in order to showcase that the entire stack was provisioned and configured from scratch, such as Nginx, PHP, MySQL, and the project root.
 Otherwise, in a business environment, using a ready-made image would be a smarter choice to get a better-tested and freely-evolving image for less development time investment.
 - All configuration files related to provisioning are available in the `/docker` directory for inspection.
+- The UI mock-up did not mention the pet type so some artistic liberties were taken to implement it consistently with the rest of the UI.

 ## Possible Improvements
 - Ideally, containers would only have one process running in each and they would be networked and orchestrated with docker-compose.
 The current solution was encapsulated in a single container as that's what the challenge document seemed to request.
 The size of the image could be smaller and more performant if optimized images were used.